Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/allocator-class.md

 #### <a name="remarks"></a>Poznámky

-Typ je synonymum pro parametr `Type`šablony.
+Typ je synonymum pro parametr šablony `Type`.

 #### <a name="example"></a>Příklad